divio/divio-cloud-docs/reference/docker-dockerfile.rst

     # </BOWER>

+.. _dockerfile-reference-python:

 The ``<PYTHON>`` section
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If either ``requirements.in`` or ``requirements.txt`` are present in the root of the project, then
+If ``requirements.in`` is present in the project, then at deployment time the Control Panel will
-the deployment process will insert appropriate instructions, that will handle installation of Divio
+ensure that this section contains appropriate instructions to handle installation of Divio
 Cloud addons and other packages.
-The exact contents of this section will depend on the project; an
+The exact contents of this section will depend on the project,
-example for a Python 3 project:
+for example:

 ..  code-block:: Dockerfile
     :emphasize-lines: 2-10